 Some common mistakes people make when crafting an elevator pitch include: not highlighting their unique selling points, sounding rehearsed, and coming across as arrogant.
-Additionally, some people make the mistake of including too much information in their elevator pitch, which can overwhelm the person they’re speaking to.
-Finally, some people forget to include a call to action at the end of their elevator pitch, which leaves the conversation feeling unfinished.
+Additionally, some people make the mistake of having too much information in their elevator pitch, which can overwhelm the person they’re speaking to.
+Finally, some people forget to include a call to action at the end of their elevator pitch, leaving the conversation unfinished.

 Art galleries typically take a commission on the sale of artworks that they represent.
 This commission can range from 20 to 50 percent of the sale price, and it’s important to be aware of this when submitting your work.

 Some galleries will also require you to pay a commission on works sold through their website or at art fairs.
 It’s important to read the fine print before submitting your work, as you don’t want to be surprised by any additional fees.

 Follow Up with the Galleries After Your Appointment

 Once you’ve met with a gallery, it’s important to follow up with them.
 This can be done in a few ways: you can send them an email, call them, or even drop by their gallery in person.

 Online galleries can be a great way to get your work seen by a wider audience.
 Many online galleries have built up a large following, and they can help promote your art to a global audience.
 Additionally, online galleries often charge lower commission rates than traditional art galleries.
 This can be a great way to get started in your career as an artist and gain exposure.

 When getting your art into reputable galleries, the most important thing is to do your research.
 Find out which galleries are in your area and look at their website or contact them to find out what type of art they accept.
 Once you’ve got that information, put together your portfolio and reach out to the galleries in advance.
 Follow up with them after your appointment and wait for a response.
 If everything goes well, you could start your art career.

 What does artist representation mean?